novoytalo/forecastprophetdocker/README.md

    and after that
    2- Delete all imagens: docker rmi -f $(docker images -aq)

+OR only use >  docker system prune -a
+If you have wsl you can shutdown and restart it.

 Some times you need to try multiple times run docker-compose up --build, yes maybe the server is down... have some problems and etc. This is common in multiples stages of the instalation.
 This is a pain...